philbowles/h4plugins/docs/mqcmds.md

 all/h4/reboot // reboots every H4 device on your network
-mydevice/h4/reboot // reboots only the device whose local name is "mydevice" WEMOS_D1MINI/h4/reboot // reboots every H4 device running on a Wemos D1 mini board 17D858/h4/reboot // reboots only the device with chip ID of 17D848 see note
+mydevice/h4/reboot // reboots only the device whose local name is "mydevice" WEMOS_D1MINI/h4/reboot // reboots every H4 device running on a Wemos D1 mini board 17D858/h4/reboot // reboots only the device with chip ID of 17D848
 ```

 ---